Superfly (2018 film): Plot

 Youngblood Priest is a young cocaine kingpin from Atlanta, Georgia, working the streets since he was brought in by his mentor Scatter at age eleven.
 He lives with his two girlfriends, Georgia and Cynthia.

-Juju, a member of rival gang Snow Patrol, hits on Cynthia and, shooting at Priest, accidentally hits a bystander.
+Juju, a member of rival gang Snow Patrol, attempts to hit on Cynthia and pulls a gun on Priest, accidentally hitting a bystander.
 The Snow Patrol members leave while Priest gives the victim money and directs them to the trauma center.

 Priest confides in his second-in-command Eddie that he wants out of drug-dealing, and has a plan.
 Eddie has his back but Scatter refuses to help.
 Juju suspects Priest of a hit on Snow Patrol and plans to retaliate.
 Snow Patrol deduces that Priest's colleague, Fat Freddie, was one of the assailants.
 Deciding to set Priest up, Eddie contacts two corrupt police officers to start their long plan to destroy Snow Patrol.

 Fat Freddie is pulled over by corrupt cops Franklin and Mason.
 They discover cocaine and find Eddie in Freddie's contacts.
 With Mason's gun at Freddie's head, his girlfriend Rochelle reveals his criminal history and Priest's identity.
 Franklin shoots and kills them both.

 Mason threatens to expose Priest's dealing if he does not work with her.
 Fighting over recriminations about Freddie's death, Priest starts strangling Eddie but leaves him unconscious.
 Franklin and Mason show up at Fat Freddie's funeral demanding their upfront payment of $1 million.

 Then Scatter surprises Priest there, ordering him to meet with his supplier Adalberto, after finding out he'd cut a secret deal for more product.
 Adalberto kills Scatter, having realized he had been stealing from him.
 He then threatens Priest, telling him that he can never get out of the game.